-As kids if your breath smelled foul, your mum might have given you a sprig of refreshing parsley to chew on.
-Parsley contains chlorophyll, which is a natural breath deodorizer .
+As children, if your breath smelled foul, your mother might have given you a sprig of refreshing parsley to chew on.
+Parsley contains chlorophyll, which is a natural breath deodoriser.
 But this green garnish isn’t the only natural home remedy that will help combat stale breath:

 Mother Nature’s Treasure Trove